 - pain in your upper stomach that may spread to your shoulder; or

-- liver problems--fever, body aches, tiredness, stomach pain, right-sided upper stomach pain, itching, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes).
+- liver problems--fever, body aches, tiredness, stomach pain, right-sided upper stomach pain, vomiting, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes);

-Less serious side effects may include:
+Common side effects may include:

 - rash; or

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.